XingchengLin/RACER/README.md

 ```
 bash cmd.sh
 ```
+* Expected run time on a personal computer: around 1 minute for our given example data (note it takes longer for running the much larger set of data used in the referenced RACER manuscript)

 The final results (binding energies) are reported in the folder evaluated_binding_E/

 * Explanation for the output: